WEZF

-WEZF (92.9 MHz, "Star 92.9") is a commercial FM radio station located in Burlington, Vermont.
-The station airs a hot adult contemporary radio format and is owned and operated by Vox AM/FM.
+WEZF (92.9 FM, "Star 92.9") is a commercial radio station located in Burlington, Vermont.
+The station airs an adult contemporary radio format and is owned and operated by Vox AM/FM.
 WEZF has studios and offices on Hegeman Avenue in Colchester and its transmitter is on top of Vermont's highest mountaintop, Mount Mansfield, using an omnidirectional antenna.
 WEZF carries the syndicated Delilah evening show from Premiere Networks.
-All weekday air shifts are either hosted or co-hosted by women.
-From mid-November to December 25 each year, WEZF switches to an all-Christmas music format.
+Almost all of the station's weekday air shifts are either hosted or co-hosted by women.
+From mid-November to December 25 each year, WEZF switches to an all-Christmas music format, and is the only Christmas station serving Montreal.

 WEZF is the only full-powered commercial Class C radio station in Vermont.
-WEZF transmits with an effective radiated power (ERP) of 46,000 watts at a height above average terrain (HAAT) of 2,717 feet.
+WEZF transmits with an effective radiated power (ERP) of 46,000 watts at a height above average terrain (HAAT) of 2,717 ft.
+It covers a large area, including much of Vermont, the Adirondacks and North Country of New York, northwestern New Hampshire and much of southern Quebec (including Greater Montreal and Sherbrooke).